-6.11 6.11.2 Assessment of restricted discretionary activities (activities located in zones) Activity Matters of discretion Matters of discretion Guidance on the assessment of resource consents Activ All high trip generators which include: New or additions to parking areas, that result in 50 or more new parking spaces (all zones) Matters of discretion a.
-Effects on the safety and efficiency of the transport network Relevant objectives and policies: i.
-Objective 6.2.3. ii.
+6. 6.11.2 Assessment of restricted discretionary activities (activities located in zones) Ac tivity Matters of discretion Guidance on the assessment of resource consents tivity Matters of discretion a.
+Effects on the safety and efficiency of the transport network Guidance on the assessment of resource consents Relevant objectives and policies: i.
+Objective 6.2.3 ii.
 High trip generators are designed and located to avoid or, if avoidance is not practicable, adequately mitigate adverse effects on the safety and efficiency of the transport network (Policy 6.2.3.8).
 General assessment guidance: iii.
-The assessment will consider the findings of an Integrated Transport Assessment (see Special Information Any activities that generate 250 or more vehicle movements per day Requirements - Rule 6.14.2). iv.
+The assessment will consider the findings of an Integrated Transport Assessment (see Special Information Requirements - Rule 6.14.2). iv.
 For activities that are likely to generate trips by bicycle, Council will consider whether the site and vehicle access design provides for the safety of cyclists entering and exiting the road network. v.
-In assessing the effects on the safety and efficiency of the transport network, Council will consider: the effects of the physical works on safety on the frontage road. the effects of the physical works on congestion on the frontage road. the effects of the physical works on pedestrian and cycle connectivity and safety. the capital and maintenance costs of the physical work. vi.
+In assessing the effects on the safety and efficiency of the transport network, Council will consider: 1. the effects of the physical works on safety on the frontage road.
+2. the effects of the physical works on congestion on the frontage road.
+3. the effects of the physical works on pedestrian and cycle connectivity and safety.
+4. the capital and maintenance costs of the physical work. vi.
 Council will generally only consider new transportation infrastructure (e.g. traffic signals, roundabouts etc.) as acceptable when there are no other practicable design solutions.
 Potential circumstances that may support a consent application include: vii.
 Traffic entering and exiting the site does not cause adverse safety or congestion effects on any frontage road. viii.
 The vehicle movements generated by the activity do not result in overall traffic volume on any frontage road exceeding the capacity of that road. ix.
-The frontage road has adequate on-road queuing space. x.
-The activity is located on a frontage road with capacity to absorb the additional vehicle movements associated with the activity.xi.
+The frontage road has adequate on-road queuing space. , , X. , , ix.
+The frontage road has adequate on-road queuing space.x.
+The activity is located on a frontage road with capacity to absorb the additional vehicle movements associated with the activity. xi.
 Travel planning interventions are proposed to reduce the number of vehicle movements generated by the activity. xii.
 Physical works will be used where appropriate (including left in, left out vehicle access; turning bays; traffic signals and roundabouts).